 Introduction to Franklin, Tennessee

 Franklin, Tennessee, in Williamson county, is 17 miles S of Nashville, Tennessee.
 The city is conveniently located inside the Nashville metropolitan area.
-There are an estimated 41,842 people in Franklin.

 The city of Franklin was founded in 1799.
 It was named in honor of Benjamin Franklin, a close friend of Dr. Hugh Williamson, after whom the Williamson County was named.
 The city was the site of the historic Battle of Franklin during the American Civil War.
 Even though the city was one of the wealthiest in the state leading up to the mid 19th century, its economy was shattered due to the Civil War and it took over 100 years to regain the pre-war prosperity.
 Franklin is the county seat of Williamson County.

 - Kenny Perry's Country Creek Golf Course